tdiprima/AI-Agent-Flow/README.md

 **[autogen\_dev_team/](./src/autogen_dev_team/)**

 Wanna simulate a lil dev team in your terminal?
-AutoGen’s got two AI agents vibing together — one writes Python sorting algos, the other roasts and fixes the code through back-and-forth convos.
+AutoGen's got two AI agents vibing together — one writes Python sorting algos, the other roasts and fixes the code through back-and-forth convos.
 Perfect for tinkering and research.

 ---